JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd25/Readme_usbd25.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+>  As a Production Manager, I want to get a list of a product’s operations necessary for the production plan module.

 ### 2. Resolution